Jimmy Perez, Shetland and Ann Cleeves

 Ann Cleeves is the award-winning author of the gripping Shetland mysteries.
 Her books have been translated into twenty languages and adapted for television – a third series of Shetland has been announced.
-Her new Shetland novel, Thin Air is due to be released this September and we were delighted when Ann agreed to answer our questions!
+Her new Shetland novel, Thin Air is due to be released in September 2014 and we were delighted when Ann agreed to answer our questions!

 Q. What made you choose Shetland as a setting for your crime novels?